-The mid thoracic aorta and left ventricle of the heart samples were with phosphate-buffered saline, fixed 4% paraformaldehyde, and embedded in paraffin for further histological analysis by an investigator blinded to the experimental group.
+The mid thoracic aorta and left ventricle of the heart samples were phosphate-buffered perfused with saline, fixed with 4% paraformaldehyde, and embedded in paraffin for further histological analysis by an investigator blinded to the experimental group.
 The samples were stained with hematoxylin and eosin (H&E, Master Diagnostica), Gomori trichrome stain (Artisan Link Special Staining System; DAKO), or Alcian blue (Alcian blue 2.5; Bio-Optica).
 For measurements, images from four consecutive sections were processed using Image J (National Institutes of Health) and Adobe Photoshop CS6 (Adobe Systems Inc) software.
 All stained sections were captured with a digital microimaging network instrument (Leica-DMD-108; Leica Microsystems), and aortic autofluorescence was visualized using a fluorescence microscope (Olympus-BX51; Olympus).